 Now that we’ve seen some key information about the people using YouTube, let’s take a look at some important statistics that will help you understand some more detailed information about YouTube for business and different ways you can boost your performance.

-These stats may help businesses realize what direction they can gear some of their content or how they can target their ads to meet trending content topics.
+These statistics may help businesses realize what direction they can gear some of their content or how they can target their ads to meet trending content topics.

 16. Gaming was Popular with Over 100 Billion Hours Watched in 2020